-The phrase "work smarter, not harder" certainly applies to studying.
-The popular triangle pictured on the left to describe college life does not have to be reality if you practice smart studying.
+Ever heard the phrase, "work smarter, not harder"?
+It also applies to studying!
+The popular triangle pictured on the left to describe college life does NOT have to be your reality if you practice smart studying.
 Here are a few study techniques for you to try out that I have used during college and vet school.
 These study techniques are active studying, essentially mental exercises that build neural patterns to reinforce learning, and are much less boring than just skimming your notes over and over, which is more of a passive form of studying that promotes short term memory.

 If studying is done in an active and focused manner, you may even find that your overall time spent studying is less, while you achieve the same or better grades, and have good grades AND a social life AND adequate sleep as I have been able to enjoy from college and even in veterinary school.